Kha-kis/encoding-guide/index.md

 Welcome to the Encoding Guide!
 This guide is divided into multiple sections to help you understand the various aspects of video encoding.

-# Encoding Guide

-Welcome to the Encoding Guide!
-This guide is divided into multiple sections to help you understand the various aspects of video encoding.

 ## Sections

 - [Setup](basics/setup.md): A comprehensive guide to setting up your encoding environment, including software installation and configuration.